sibahota059/Awesomeplayer/README.md

 ### Awesomeplayer
 =============

-A remote music player to play/ tream music from PHP server to  iOS .
+A remote music player to play/stream music from server to  iOS.

-This project is an attempt to create the experience of a Music Player with Track change , fast forward, rewind and Social share support.
+This project is an attempt to create the experience of a Music Player with Track change, forward, rewind and Social sharing support.

 ![Screenshot](/sample.jpeg)